-Professor Lord John Krebs, University of Oxford, UK
+Prof Lord John Krebs, University of Oxford, UK

 Lord John Krebs is Emeritus Professor of Zoology in the University of Oxford.
 His research area is behavioural ecology and he has published more than 300 research papers, reviews, articles and books.

-Lord Krebs completed his undergraduate degree in Zoology (1966) and his DPhil (1970) at Pembroke College Oxford.
-After a year as a Departmental Demonstrator in Ornithology at Oxford, he moved to the University of British Columbia as an Assistant Professor of Ecology (1970-73).
+Lord Krebs completed his undergraduate degree in Zoology (1966) and his DPhil (1970) at Pembroke College, Oxford.
+After a year as a Departmental Demonstrator in Ornithology at Oxford, he moved to the University of British Columbia as an Assistant Professor of Ecology (1970–73).

-He later spent a period at the University College of North Wales in Bangor as lecturer in Zoology (1973-75) before returning to Oxford as University Lecturer in Zoology in the Edward Grey Institute of Field Ornithology.
+He spent a period at the University College of North Wales in Bangor as lecturer in Zoology (1973–75) before returning to Oxford as University Lecturer in Zoology in the Edward Grey Institute of Field Ornithology.
 Between 1988 and 2005, he was a Royal Society Research Professor at Oxford.

-He was appointed to the House of Lords in 2007, as an independent cross-bencher, served as Chairman of the House of Lords Science and Technology Select Committee from 2010 to 2014, and he was a member of the Energy and Environment Select Committee from 2015-19.
+He was appointed to the House of Lords in 2007, as an independent cross-bencher, served as Chairman of the House of Lords Science and Technology Select Committee from 2010 to 2014, and was a member of the Energy and Environment Select Committee from 2015–19.

-In 2019-20 he Chaired a Select Committee inquiry on Food, Poverty, Health and the Environment.
+In 2019–20 he chaired a Select Committee inquiry on Food, Poverty, Health and the Environment.
 He currently sits on the Science and Technology Select Committee.